How push-button reset features work

 - File History versioning data

 - All files and folders on non-OS partitions

 The Keep my files feature handles application types differently in order to ensure that the PC can be restored to a reliable state.

 Applications are handled as follows:

 - User-acquired Windows apps from the Microsoft Store are not preserved.
 Users will need to reinstall them from the Microsoft Store.
-This is a change from Windows 8/8.1.

 - Starting with Windows 10, version 1809, preinstalled Windows apps that have been updated since initial installation will be restored to an updated state.
 Prior to Windows 10, version 1809, preinstalled Windows apps are restored to their factory version and state.
 Updates to these apps will be downloaded and reapplied automatically when internet connectivity is available.